 Know your expectations first.
 Make sure you know what reasonable expectations you have of a strata manager so you have an understanding of what you're looking for.
-Everyone would like a full-time concierge for zero cost, but it's simply not practical to go in with those expectations so it helps to be clear on what are 'must haves' and what are 'nice to haves'.
+Everyone would like a fulltime concierge for zero cost, but it's simply not practical to go in with those expectations so it helps to be clear on what are 'must haves' and what are 'nice to haves'.

 Price should not be your only factor in determining a suitable Strata Manager.
-A quality service is going to save you more money than a cheap service in the long-run.
+A quality service is going to save you more money than a cheap service in the longrun.
 Bear in mind that too many 'must have' expectations may end up costing you more.
 Your requirements will be factored into the quote provided.

-Please also be mindful that there may be exit/transition costs from your existing manager to prepare the additional records for the handover.
+Please also be mindful that there may be exit/ transition costs from your existing manager to prepare the additional records for the handover.
 This will be outlined in your contract.

 An SCA (WA) Accredited Member will maintain minimum ongoing education standards and you can check the SCA member directory to see if their membership remains valid.
 All of our members are also held to a Code of Conduct.
 This is a great place to start when it comes to 'must have' expectations.
+Strata Management Businesses can be certified through the SCA Strata Management Practice Standard (SMPS).
+This holds businesses to a high standard of regularly updated and audited practices, processes and standards to maintain the certification.